|

 who taunted the indigenous.
 Light machines were programmed to

-referee the photonic activity that Human eyes were not configured to
+referee the photonic activity that Humans could not see.
+Human

-forced Humans to rely upon exosensory information that most Humans chose not to believe.
+forced them to rely upon exosensory information that most of them chose

-Advanced machines can see those bandwidths, and accept the existance of
+Advanced machines can see those bandwidths, and accept various

 31. "This is a testing platform," Mother quantified,

-"Human photonic matter is being filtered through this
+"Human hosts are filtering photonic matter through this

 environment."